sirolf2009/muse/README.md

 ActorRef printer = system.actorOf(Props.create(Printer.class), "Printer");
 ActorRef counter = system.actorOf(Props.create(Counter.class), "Counter");
 ```
 The messages being sent around need to be serializable and also need to be present on the classpath of the server.
 Optionally, you can also implement a specific interface to alter how the messages are displayed on screen.
-Here's how the messages from the screenshot are configured.
+Here's how the messages from the screencast are configured.
 ```java
 class CountRequest implements Serializable, IGraphic {
 	UUID requestID;